 3B.
 Update your Paternal Ancestor name and origins.
 Click on the tab PERSONAL PROFILE tab and scroll down to update your paternal origins information from the MyFTDNA dashboard after logged into.
 Select MOST DISTANT ANCESTORS and complete the information for your PATERNAL DIRECT most distant (oldest) ancestor.
 Please enter only information that is not speculative.
 Enter first and last names, birth year and as specific a birth and origin location as you can in the NAME field.
 For example, “James Welch, b.c.1812, Co.
 Kilkenny, Ireland”.
 For the COUNTRY OF ORIGIN field, please be as specific as possible.
 For instance, rather than select UNITED KINGDOM please pick either ENGLAND, IRELAND, NORTHERN IRELAND, SCOTLAND OR WALES if you know the origin.
 Add the latitude and longitude information as well so that the automatic maps can be drawn properly.
 If you don't know, that is okay.
 Unknown may be the best answer.

-6. If you have not yet tested to 67 Y STRs (Short Tandem Repeats) please upgrade.
+5. If you have not yet tested to 111 Y STRs (Short Tandem Repeats) please upgrade, at least as far as you can budget.
 It is hard to discern between subgroups and potential relatives oftentimes without 67 STRs.
 111 STR testing is clearly preferable and a better deal in terms of cost per STR, but 67 is the minimum needed.
 To learn more, read http://www.familytreedna.com/learn/y-dna-testing/y-str/upgrading-markers-improve-information/

 More STRs can help...